botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 ### onFlowChanged

 This method is called whenever a node is renamed in a flow.
 This allows you to update your module's data so you are up-to-date with the new changes.
-For more information on how to implement this metho, please refer yourself to our implementation in the [QNA Module](https://github.com/botpress/botpress/blob/master/modules/qna/src/backend/index.ts)
+For more information on how to implement this method, please refer yourself to our implementation in the [QNA Module](https://github.com/botpress/botpress/blob/master/modules/qna/src/backend/index.ts)

-Example:
+**Example:**

 ```js
 const onFlowChanged = async (bp: SDK, botId: string, flow: Flow) => {